Create your own stenciled canvas art to display in your home! Learn how to use stencils on canvas to create beautiful art.

 Below is my third layer of paint, and you can see all of my light layers have built on each other to fill in the stencil.

-Once the pink zebra was finished, I moved on to the other colors.
+Once the pink zebra was finished, I moved on to the other colors and repeated the process.
 I chose to use a darker color paint to fill in the pink and purple canvases.
 For the blue and orange canvases, I used white paint.